faboo8/max_entropy_grouper/README.md

   <img src="https://github.com/faboo8/max_entropy_grouper/blob/master/media/CodeCogsEqn%20(2).gif" alt="eq3"/>
 </p>

 To best represent the initial set, these probabilities should best approach the initial ones.
 The way I chose to approach this is to maximize (with one caveat) the individual entropies.

 However, one has to consider the case when a state feature in the initial set is e.g. only assumed 2 times.
 Thus, in the group the maximun entropy should be approached by:

 <p align="center">
   <img src="https://github.com/faboo8/max_entropy_grouper/blob/master/media/CodeCogsEqn%20(3).gif" alt="eq4"/>
 </p>

+The optimization algorithm is pretty straightforward.
+We choose two groups at random, from these two groups then we again choose one element each at random, propose a switch, check if the entropy is increasing and if so accept the change.
+Otherwise we start over.
+This is not very efficient but givenm enough iterations finds an optimal grouping.

 ## How to use